broadinstitute/polyphonia/README.md

 `--consensus`
 `--consensus-aligned`

-TODO
+You must include a consensus genome for every sample you want to compare.
+You can either enter unaligned consensus genomes in one or more fasta files using `--consensus` (in which case they and the [reference](#reference-genome) provided using `--ref` will be aligned using MAFFT), or you can input all consensus genomes aligned to the reference in a single aligned fasta file using `--consensus-aligned`.
 If you provide aligned consensus genomes using `--consensus-aligned`, then the first sequence in the fasta file must match the [reference genome](#reference-genome) input using `--ref`.

+The sample name must occupy the full header line after the `>`.
+The provided sample name must match the *filename* of a [within-sample diversity file](#within-sample-diversity-files) up to a `.` (if your within-sample diversity file name contains multiple `.`s, polyphonia will try to match all possible names starting with the longest); any samples without a matching within-sample diversity file will be excluded.
+If you provide a [plate map](#optional-plate-map-inputs) using `--plate-map`, then sample names not appearing in a plate map will be excluded.

+Any samples without a consensus genome will be excluded.

 ### Within-Sample Diversity Files